Top 30 Most Valuable Pokémon Cards Ever (2026 Guide)

 As Pokémon cards increase in value, protecting them becomes essential.

-• UV light fades colours and reduces value
+• UV light fades colours and reduces long-term display quality

 • Bending and warping lowers grading potential